MeghaDhingraCal/MeghaDhingraCal.github.io/index.md

 ### Welcome

 Hello, I am Megha Dhingra, and I am currently a junior at `UC Berkeley`, pursuing a major in `computer science` and a minor in `human rights`.
 I am passionate about `harnessing the power of technology` for `social impact`.
-In my free time, I enjoy working on programming side projects with political applications.
+In my free time, I enjoy working on programming side projects with political applications!

 ### Experience
 - **SWE Intern at AT&T**